 Supposedly a few late model 1960 Thunderbirds with air-conditioning were equipped with fan shrouds.
-No one has document that these were installed at Wixom Ass'y.
+No one has been able to document that these were put on at the factory.
 The 1962 and 1963 Full Size Fords with air conditioning were documented to have been delivered with a two-piece metal fan shroud (part numbers C3AZ 8147 B and C3AZ 8148 B).
 It also retro-fits to the 1960 and 1961 Full Size Fords.
 I have been able to obtain one of these rare pieces and have found it to be a perfect fit on the 1958, 1959 and 1960 Thunderbird radiator.
 These Thunderbirds were notorious for running hot.
 This fan shroud may be a solution for many 1958 to 1960 Thunderbird cooling problems as it is being reproduced in fiberglass by Dearborn Classics.

 The bottom half of the shroud attaches to the bolts holding the bottom of the radiator.